Deck Stair Calculator

 Frequently asked questions

-Divide your deck height by your target rise per step and round to the nearest whole number — that's your riser count.
+Divide deck height by target rise per step and round to the nearest whole number for the riser count.
 Treads are always one less than risers because the deck surface itself counts as the top step.
 Total run = treads × tread depth.
 Stringer length = √(rise² + run²) by Pythagorean theorem.
 For a 36 inch (91 cm) deck at 7.5 inch (19 cm) target rise with 11.25 inch (28.5 cm) tread: 36 ÷ 7.5 = 5 risers, 4 treads, total run = 4 × 11.25 = 45 inches (114 cm).
-Our calculator handles all of this and adjusts actual rise to fit evenly.
+The calculator above handles this and adjusts actual rise to fit evenly.

 How many steps for a 4 foot high deck?